d4n3sh/thedaneshproject/content/posts/2007-02-26-screen-linux-command.md

 I use wget to download files from the internet using my [putty][1] console all the time.
 Imagine downloading a 500mb file and then suddenly [putty][1] crashes causing my session to terminate along with it.
 There goes my 500mb file download!!
 I so wished I had known about the &#8220;Screen&#8221; program then.

 The screen program is a magnificent utility.
 Screen basically starts a session within the the session that you logged in with.
-So, if your putty session suddenly crashed don&#8217;t worry, the screen session would still be running in the background.
+So, if your putty session suddenly crashed don't worry, the screen session would still be running in the background.
 Log in again to the server using [putty][1] and you should be able to retrieve the screen session you initiated earlier.

 **\# screen**